MKoriya/imdb_clone/README.md

 ### Access Level
-1. Admin access: can create, edit and delete users, admin users and movies
+ - **Admin access:**   can create, edit and delete users, admin users and movies
-2. User access: can create, update and retrieve watchlist, create, edit and delete their own user
+ - **User access:** can create, update and retrieve watchlist, create, edit and delete their own user
-3. Public[No Auth required] access: can search movies
+ - **Public access:**  can search movies

 ### API Docs
 You can access interactive API documentation auto built by FastAPI using Swagger UI [here](https://imdbrestbackend.herokuapp.com/docs)